MaxEdwards20/MaxEdwards20/README.md

 <img src="./images/banner-rounded.png" alt="banner that says Maxwell Edwards - Software Engineer">

-Software Engineer with a proven track record in architectural design and optimization.
+Software Engineer with a track record in architectural design and optimization.
 Experienced in delivering scalable solutions that drive efficiency and performance.

 Let's architect your next success together!